 Overall, Nigeria, South Africa and Kenya remained the countries with highest funding raised, consistent with their record from previous years.
 Even though a higher number of South African startup raised funds, Nigeria’s funding surpassed South Africa’s, skewed by a hefty $40 million raised by coding school Andela—nearly the same amount as all Nigerian startups raised collectively in 2016.
 (Quartz newsletter)

 We are making progress, from $0 to nearly $200 million.
 But yet, it would be really catalytic when African startups could raise a cumulative $500 million in a year.
-I expect that to happen before 2020.
+I expect that to happen before 2020.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).